marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # Table of Contents

 1. **[Introduction](#1-introduction)**:
-What is Micrio, what is this article about, setting constraints: client side app migrating from JS to AssemblyScript//WebAssembly.
+What is this article all about

 2. **[Current Situation](#2-the-current-situation)**:
-Micrio 2.9, short history, techstack, browser compatibility.
+Micrio 2.9, short history, current tech stack, browser compatibility

 3. **[The Discovery](#3-the-discovery)**:
-Asm.js old demos, WASM summit at Google Feb 2020
+From asm.js in 2013 to WebAssembly in 2020

 4. **[The Rewrite: C++ and emscripten](#4-the-rewrite-c-and-emscripten)**:
 From JS to C++